Botox Therapeutic Tulsa, OK

 Botox Treatment

 Dr. Henrich targets the muscles that move the jaw.
 Tension can build in these muscles due to teeth grinding, jaw clenching, and joint dysfunction.
 He may also target facial muscles that contribute to headaches.
-The amount of Botox units Dr. Henrich uses during treatment is based on your TMJ symptoms.
+Dr. Henrich bases the amount of Botox units he uses during treatment on your TMJ symptoms.

 Botox treatment is quick and painless.
-It typically takes 10 to 20 minutes to complete.
+It typically takes 10 to 20 minutes to complete Botox treatment in our office.
 Dr. Henrich will provide full instructions as you heal so you know what to expect.

 Post-Treatment